tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_static_site_generators.md

 <a href="https://github.com/CloudCannon/Aviator-Jekyll-Theme"><img src="images/aviatortheme.png" alt="Cloud Cannon Aviator theme" /></a>

+{: .note}
-{% include note.html content="If you're on a Mac (with Rubygems and Jekyll installed), building Jekyll sites is a lot simpler.
+If you're on a Mac (with Rubygems and Jekyll installed), building Jekyll sites is a lot simpler.
 But even if you're on Windows, it won't matter for this tutorial.
-You'll be using CloudCannon, a SaaS website builder product, to build the Jekyll files." %}
+You'll be using CloudCannon, a SaaS website builder product, to build the Jekyll files.

 ### a.
 Download the Jekyll Aviator theme